The statistical spread of transmission outages on a fast protection time scale based on utility data: Evaluating generative model results

 We statistically test whether the generated patterns and the observed patterns are from the same underlying probability distribution using a permutation test \cite{good2013permutation} with the test statistic of distance between the distributions of the degree sequences of the observed and generated patterns.
 Permutation tests are applied in \cite{sutherland2017generative} to test generative models, and have been proposed to validate synthetic datasets in finance, healthcare, and other fields \cite{visani2022enabling}.

-The generative model is used to produce 100 sets of patterns, with each set containing the same number of patterns as those observed (11836 patterns for BPA and 7362 patterns for NYISO).
+The generative model is used to produce 1000 sets of patterns, with each set containing the same number of patterns as those observed (11836 patterns for BPA and 7362 patterns for NYISO).
 A permutation test is run on each of the 100 sets of patterns to test the null hypothesis that each set of patterns is from the same underlying distribution as the observed patterns.
-Each permutation test samples 10000 permutations.
-The p-value for each test is the estimated probability that the distance of the generated set of patterns from the observed set of patterns exceeds the calculated distance.
-We do not reject the hypothesis that the set of patterns is from the same underlying distribution if the p-value$\ge0.05$.
+Each permutation test samples 10\,000 permutations.
+The p-value for each test is the estimated probability that the distance of the generated set of patterns from the observed set of patterns exceeds the original unpermuted distance.
+We do not reject the hypothesis that the set of patterns is from the same underlying distribution if the p-value$\,\ge0.05$.

-This testing procedure gives 100 p-values for each transmission system.
-For BPA, the median p-value is 0.3565, and 98 p-values exceed 0.05, and for NYISO, the median p-value is 0.0983 and 73 p-values exceed 0.05.
-These results indicate that in most cases the samples from our generative model are indistinguishable from the observed data, thus strengthening the case that our model is able to capture the underlying statistical structure of the outage propagation.
+This testing procedure gives 1000 p-values for each transmission system.
+For BPA, the median p-value is 0.31, 97\% of the p-values exceed 0.05, and 99.9\% of the p-values exceed 0.01, and for NYISO, the median p-value is 0.08, 69\% of the p-values exceed 0.05, and 93\% of the p-values exceed 0.01.
+These results indicate that in almost all cases for BPA and in most cases for NYISO, the samples from our generative model are indistinguishable from the observed data, supporting the case that our model can often capture the underlying statistical structure of outage propagation.

+The comparison between the generated and observed patterns is necessarily statistical in nature.
+While the permutation test inherently can only fail to disprove (rather than prove) the hypothesis that the generated and observed patterns are drawn from the same statistical distribution, the permutation test results comparing the closeness of the degree sequences of the generated and observed patterns are encouraging.
+The degree sequence is a significant characteristic of a pattern and the distance between degree sequences incorporates the intuition that close patterns differ by changing only a few lines.
+However, there could potentially be other degrees of freedom not constrained by the distances between degree sequences that could show some significant differences between the generated and observed patterns.

+The deviations from the observed patterns in the generative model include the random aleatory variations when sampling from the generative model as well as epistemic imperfections in the form of the generative model, which may include the limited number of statistical characteristics reproduced by the generative model and a uniformity assumption.
+By using the data for the limited number of larger historical patterns to generate statistically similar patterns across the network, the generative model relies on an assumption that there is sufficient uniformity across the network in the statistics of fast failure propagation.
+This is a reasonable assumption for a transmission system in one specific geographic region that is designed and maintained by a single regional entity.